svx/debian-plone/docs/install.rst

 SSH
 ---
-I like to disable root access in my ssh configs and only give access to allowed $Users, an example is under [configs/ssh-make this a link]
+I like to disable root access in my ssh configs and only give access to allowed $Users, an example is under `Config <https://github.com/svx/conf2012/blob/master/config/sshd_config>`_

 Edit /etc/ssh/sshd/sshd_config::